 I'm teaching a class on the Commons.
 How can I invite my students to join the Commons and to join my class ?

 Your class most likely is a group (but it might also have a group blog).
 See how to get new members signed up to both, in a one step process.
+Also, see the following page on Help & Support that describes how members use the Commons for graduate classes.

 How can I leave a group?